Gurrt/software-process/assignment-2/assignment2_combined.md

 ### 3.6.1 Spotify

-At the beginning Spotify was a scrum company.
-As we know scrum is a well established Agile development approach, scrum gave the foundations to the team-oriented culture.
-After some years, some of the scrum practices were getting on the way, for example 'spring planning meetings', 'burndown charts', 'estimation', so they decided to make it optional or "on demand" or even mix with other development approaches.
+At the beginning Spotify was a Scrum company.
+As we know Scrum is a well established Agile development approach, Scrum gave the foundations to the team-oriented culture.
+After some years, some of the Scrum practices were getting on the way, for example 'spring planning meetings', 'burndown charts', 'estimation', so they decided to make it optional or "on demand" or even mix with other development approaches.

 **We can learn that rules can be a good start, but breaking a rule when is needed can be also a good practice.**

 ### 3.6.2 KLM

-Since scrum is more focused on the team than on the product, a comparison with the KLM flight crew can be made.
+Since Scrum is more focused on the team than on the product, a comparison with the KLM flight crew can be made.
-The crew aboard an aircraft is not that different from a scrum team.
+The crew aboard an aircraft is not that different from a Scrum team.
 Both teams are self sufficient in the sense that they have everything that they need to get the job done.
-One of the lessons that could be taken from KLM is that it is perhaps not needed to have a scrum team consist only out of peers.
-It could perhaps relieve some pressure if there was one 'captain' in a scrum team.
+One of the lessons that could be taken from KLM is that it is perhaps not needed to have a Scrum team consist only out of peers.
+It could perhaps relieve some pressure if there was one 'captain' in a Scrum team.
 Someone who gets the final say over anything the team does, in case there is a dispute about something.
 This could mean that there is less time spent in meetings, and more doing actual programming.
 Note that this is different from a product owner.
 The product owner gets to decide what the team does, and the captain would have the final say in how to do it.
 A  drawback would be the loss of control for individuals.
 This may reduce motivation and as such could also lead to a drop in productivity instead of increasing it.

 # 4.0 Power